build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 First, [Create a new repository](https://github.com/new) on GitHub.
 For the rest of this tutorial, we'll assume you used `ci-cd-serverless-spark` for the repository name.
 The repository can be public or private.

+> **Note** Make sure you use the same repository name that you did when you created the CloudFormation Stack above!

 ![](images/github-repo-create.png)

 In this step, we'll create our initial source code structure as well as our first GitHub Action that will be configured to run on every `git push`.
 Assuming you're running in a standard terminal, we'll create a `test_basic.py` file in the `pyspark/tests` directory and a `requirements-dev.txt` file in the `pyspark` directory.